-Another prominent American family that played and important role in the early years, were the sons of Alexander Hamilton, James and Alexander Jr, The Hamilton brothers both served on the vestry from 1843-1853 and were generous in their support of the parish.
+Another prominent American family that played an important role in the early years, were the sons of Alexander Hamilton, James and Alexander Jr. The Hamilton brothers both served on the vestry from 1843-1853 and were generous in their support of the parish.

 In 1836, the Rev. William Creighton, a close friend of Washington Irving, was named Rector.
 From this date until 1843, the author and diplomat served as a Vestryman of Zion Church, and was a frequent representative at Diocesan Conventions.

-After World War I a bell commemorating those who served in the armed forces from Dobbs Ferry was placed in the church tower.
+After the First World War, a bell commemorating those who served in the armed forces from Dobbs Ferry was placed in the church tower.
 It still tolls each Memorial Day to honor those who have served in our country's armed services.
-Zion was also the site of one of the first ordinations of woman to the priesthood in 1977 and has continued to be a witness to justice and peace.
+Zion was also the site of one of the first ordinations of a woman to the priesthood in 1977 and has continued to be a witness to justice and peace.

-Zion is surrounded by two acres of beautiful grounds and gardens,including a garden given in memory of one of its members, MIchael Lepore, killed in the attack of September 11, 2001.
+Zion is surrounded by two acres of beautiful grounds and gardens, including a garden given in memory of one of its members, Michael Lepore, who was killed in the attack of September 11, 2001.

 In its rich history, Zion is a link to the faith and community of our past and yet remains a sign of God's presence and hope to all who admire its beauty and grace.